Redemption movement

-The redemption movement is a debt-resistance movement and fraud scheme which is primarily active in the United States and Canada.
-Participants allege that a secret fund is created for every citizen at birth, and that a procedure exists to "redeem" or reclaim this fund to pay bills.
-Common redemption schemes include acceptance for value (A4V), Treasury Direct Accounts (TDA) and secured party creditor kits.
-Such tactics are sometimes called "money for nothing" schemes, as their aim is ultimately to extract money from the government by using secret methods.
-The name of the A4V scheme is also commonly used to refer to the movement as a whole.
+The redemption movement is a pseudolaw movement, mainly active in the United States and Canada, that promotes fraudulent debt and tax payment schemes.
+The movement is also called redemptionism.
+Redemption promoters allege that a secret fund is created for every citizen at birth and that a procedure exists to "redeem" or reclaim this fund to pay bills.
+Common redemption schemes include acceptance for value (A4V), Treasury Direct Accounts (TDA) and secured party creditor "kits," collections of pseudolegal tactics sold to participants despite a complete lack of any actual legal basis.
+Such tactics are sometimes called "money for nothing" schemes, as they propose to extract money from the government by using secret methods.
+The name of the A4V scheme in particular has become synonymous with the movement as a whole.

 Although the movement has maintained a following since the 1990s, its theories are false and meritless.
 Those who participate in redemption schemes, and especially those who promote them to other people, can face criminal charges and imprisonment.
 Several government institutions, including the FBI, have issued warnings about the fraudulent character of redemption schemes.

 The ideas of the redemption movement should not be confused with the actual legal right of redemption, under which a debtor may buy back property that has been levied or foreclosed, either by paying the balance of the debt or by matching the price at which the property sells.